MMikhailova/Personal-web-page/planning/stakeholder-interview-template.md

   In your own words describe:

   - Why does your partner need this home page?
   - How do they want to be represented?
+I want to be represented as mentor of leadership, career mentoring, stratedy.
   - Who do they want to visit their page?
+Young and ambitions people with some work experience facing difficulties along their way.
   - What do they want different visitors to see them?
+Business leader who listen and understand their problems and help them to solve it.

   A useful format: